tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 #### Choice of Models

-Because our task is to predict a relatively rare event (term‐deposit subscription) from a mix of numerical and categorical features—and because interpretability, training speed, and handling of class imbalance all matter —Thus selected these mdoels:
+Because task is to predict a relatively rare event (term‐deposit subscription) from a mix of numerical and categorical features—and because interpretability, training speed, and handling of class imbalance all matter —Thus selected these mdoels:

 1. **Logistic Regression**